grao2017/Detect_Pneumonia/README.md

 Detecting Pneumonia based on Chest X-rays  using Transfer Learning via InceptionV3

 Data Source

-The data is from Kaggle(
+The dataset is from Kaggle
 There are two category in kaggle's data sets : Normal and PNEUMONIA